CCAT Abstract & Logical Reasoning – Sequences, Matrices, Syllogisms, and Word Comparisons

 Explanation: This is an outlier identification problem.
 To solve it, study all 5 options and see what they have in common.
 In this case, each choice has three shapes.
 What are those shapes?
 Each one contains a circle, a pentagon, and a square.
 Except Choice B. Instead of a square, it has two pentagons.
 Since this is the only one that doubles up on shapes, it’s the one that doesn’t belong.

-- Number of Questions ~ 3
+Number of Questions ~ 3

-- Always a 3×3 grid with one missing cell.
+These questions present a 3×3 grid with one missing cell.

-- Rule applies across rows and columns.
+You must determine the pattern across rows and columns.

 Example – Which of the following boxes should replace the question mark (?) to complete the pattern